KH2FM-Mods-Num/GoA-ROM-Edition/readme.md

 - Tomk1004 for Detection Saber model
 - Vlad for Frontier of Ultima model
 - Xaddgx for Detection Saber and Frontier of Ultima pictures
+- DA for Kingdom Key D picture for FAKE.
 - OpenKH and Plando Dev Server for documentations
 - Num for main github source.